Nur-un-Nissa Begum (wife of Jahangir): Early life

-Born a Timurid princess, Nur-un-Nissa Begum was the daughter of Prince Ibrahim Husain Mirza, a descendant of Prince Umar Shaikh Mirza, second son of Amir Timur.
-Her mother was Princess Gulrukh Begum, the daughter of Prince Kamran Mirza, son of the first Mughal emperor Babur, and brother of the next emperor Humayun.
-She had a brother named Prince Muzaffar Husain Mirza, married to Akbar's eldest daughter Shahzada Khanum.
+Born a Timurid princess, Nur-un-Nissa Begum was the daughter of Prince Ibrahim Husain Mirza, a descendant of Prince Umar Shaikh Mirza, the second son of Amir Timur.
+Her mother was Princess Gulrukh Begum, the daughter of Prince Kamran Mirza, the son of the first Mughal emperor Babur, and brother of the next emperor Humayun.
+She had a brother, Prince Muzaffar Husain Mirza, who was married to Akbar's eldest daughter, Shahzada Khanum.

-In 1572, Gulrukh Begum lost contact with her husband Ibrahim Husain Mirza as he was forced to vacate Gujarat by Akbar.
+In 1572, Gulrukh Begum lost contact with her husband, Ibrahim Husain Mirza, as he was forced to vacate Gujarat by Akbar.
 She fled to the Deccan with her children.
-Ibrahim Husain Mirza, who ultimately fled towards Multan, was captured by the royal officers.
+Ibrahim Husain Mirza, who ultimately fled to Multan, was captured by the royal officers.
 In 1573, he died while still in prison.

-On their way to Deccan, the ruler of Khandesh attempted to arrest Gulrukh Begum and her children when they passed through the country, but did not succeed in doing so.
+On their way to Deccan, the ruler of Khandesh attempted to arrest Gulrukh Begum and her children as they passed through his territory, but did not succeed in doing so.
 However, Nur-un-Nissa, who was two years old at that time, fell into his hands.
-When Akbar heard of this, he ordered to bring the ruler of Khandesh and Nur-un-Nissa Begum to court.
-After their arrival at the court, she was taken under Akbar's protection, and handed over to the guardians of the imperial harem.
+When Akbar heard of this, he ordered that the ruler of Khandesh and Nur-un-Nissa Begum be brought to court.
+After their arrival at court, she was taken under Akbar's protection and handed over to the guardians of the imperial harem.

 In 1577, Gulrukh Begum and her son Muzaffar Husain came back to Gujarat and renewed their rebellion.
 However, after some initial successes, Muzaffar Husain was captured by royal officers and was imprisoned.
 Following the imprisonment of her son, Gulrukh joined her daughter at Agra.

 Marriage

-In spring of 1591, Gulrukh Begum petitioned a request of her daughter's marriage with Akbar's eldest son Prince Salim Mirza.
-Akbar agreeded to her request, and this led to their betrothal.
+In the spring of 1591, Gulrukh Begum petitioned for her daughter's marriage with Akbar's eldest son, Prince Salim Mirza.
+Akbar agreed to her request, and the two were betrothed.
 The marriage took place on the eve of 26 February 1592 at the house of Akbar's mother Empress Hamida Banu Begum.
-More than two years later in 1594, Akbar married his own daughter Shahzada Khanum to Nur-un-Nissa's brother Muzaffar Husain Mirza.
+More than two years later in 1594, Akbar married his daughter Shahzada Khanum to Nur-un-Nissa's brother, Muzaffar Husain Mirza.
 On 28 August 1595, Nur-un-Nissa gave birth to the couple's only child, a daughter.

-Nur-un-Nissa maintained relations of kinship with her sister-in-law, Shahzada Khanum, and the latter too strictly observed the rules of courtesy and proper behaviour towards her.
-In 1614-15, Jahangir during his stay at Ajmer visited her mother Gulrukh Begum, who was ill at that time.
-During this time, Shaikh Farid Bhakkari, the author of "Dhakhirat-ul-Khawanin" was serving as a diwan of establishment to her.
+Nur-un-Nissa maintained kinship ties with her sister-in-law, Shahzada Khanum, and the latter also strictly observed the rules of courtesy and proper behaviour towards her.
+In 1614–15, Jahangir, during his stay at Ajmer, visited her mother Gulrukh Begum, who was ill at that time.
+At the time, Shaikh Farid Bhakkari, the author of Dhakhirat-ul-Khawanin, was serving as a diwan of establishment to her.